 - More storage

-A hatchback will provide you more storage than what a normal trunk would, which makes it convenient for families going on weekend vacations.
+A hatchback will provide you with more storage than what a normal trunk would, which makes it convenient for families to go on weekend vacations.
 Plus, you can also fold the rear seats down—which means you’ll even have more space at your disposal.

 - The back door

-That rear door does wonders!
+That rear door does wonder!
 One of the most famous features of a hatchback is that its back door opens all the way up—you’ll definitely have no problem loading cargo into your car.

 - High resale values